Last updated on February 7th, 2013 at 05:07 pm

-See, I know when I’m out of control of my personal finances because I don’t just avoid looking at the balance, I quail from it in abject terror.
+I know when I’m out of control of my personal finances because I don’t just avoid looking at my bank balances, I quail from it in abject terror.
 The longer I don’t look, the more terrified I get.
 When I finally do screw my courage to the sticking place and look, it’s almost always worse than I thought it would be, precisely because it’s been so long since I last looked.

 It’s an accelerating spiral of terror, is what it is.

-No wonder I felt like throwing up.
+I feel like throwing up.
 Could looking at my bank balance seem any more like a forced trip on one of those modern-age theme park rides designed to scare the living bejeesus out of you?

-That’s how I knew what my first goal had to be.
+That’s how I knew what my first dream goal has to be.
 Whatever you resist will persist.
-Whatever you avoid is where the crux of your victim-hood lives.
+Whatever you avoid is where the crux of your victimhood lives.
 Whatever you will not face will kill you, or at least kill your dream, in the end.
 I would have to face down my terror of looking at my bank balance.

 Taking a cue from behavioral psychology, I decided to learn about desensitization.
 This is a process where, in tiny incremental steps, a fearful person learns to overcome and/or tolerate the objects of their irrational fear.